Can Supplements Interfere With Chemotherapy Treatment?

 Discuss Supplements with Your Doctor

-Dr. Lee says he hopes this small exploratory study will lead both oncologists and primary care providers to more thoroughly discuss with their cancer patients the potential medication interactions associated with herbs and supplements.
+Dr. Rao says he hopes this small exploratory study will lead both oncologists and primary care providers to thoroughly discuss the potential interactions associated with herbs and supplements.
 The period during and after chemotherapy is especially critical, he says.

-“With the highest risk of herb and supplement-related potential medication interactions occurring after chemotherapy, oncologists should ask about herbs and supplement use not only during chemotherapy treatment, but also after treatment completion as patients move into survivorship care,” he says.
+“With the highest risk of herb and supplement-related medication interactions occurring after chemotherapy, oncologists should ask about herbs and supplement use not only during treatment, but also after as patients move into survivorship care,” Dr. Rao says.

 At University Hospitals Seidman Cancer Center, our team of caregivers provides the most advanced forms of cancer care, from prevention, screening, diagnosis, treatment through survivorship.
 Our single disease-focused teams design personalized cancer treatment plans for every patient who entrusts their care to us.
 Learn more about cancer care services at UH Seidman Cancer Center.